-Medical ophthalmology had 2 consultants and 17 medical registrars in England (2015, HSCIC).
+Medical ophthalmology had 3 consultants and 19 medical registrars in England (NHS Digital, 2016).

 The age profile of the specialty is skewed with nearly half the workforce in their 60s and close to retirement.
 The Centre for Workforce Intelligence has recommended staged increases in the medical ophthalmology workforce (Securing the future workforce supply Medical ophthalmology stocktake, February 2014) to overcome this problem and to improve the national distribution of medical ophthalmologists as half the regions of the UK do not have access to a dedicated consultant.
-Eye health services are becoming more and more important as the UK population ages and the CfWI has also recommended that more should be done to promote medical ophthalmology as a career.
+Eye health services are becoming more and more important as the UK population ages.

 Outside the NHS in private practice, there are opportunities especially in the areas of macular degeneration and diabetes, and to a lesser extent in managing inflammatory eye disease.

 On this section we have information for England only.
 For information regarding Scotland, Wales and Northern Ireland please click on the links below.